TravelModellingGroup/Documentation/tmg-documentation/tutorials/PopZoneSysConversionQGIS/AccessingAndImportingFiles.md

 # Accessing And Importing Files

 Before we can begin our zone system conversion.
-We will first need to visit the StatsCan website and the DMG website in order to download the files we will need.
+We will first need to visit the Statcan website and the DMG website in order to download the files we will need.
 The steps on how to do this are outlined below.

 ## Steps